monktastic/hackmd/wip/podcast/evil-bullets.md

 - Again, perceiving darkness in another person's mind is a blaring signal that your darkness is trying to take control of yours.
 Please watch out.

-- Finally, it is said that "the road to hell is paved with good intentions."
-That depends on what we mean by intentions.
-The intentions of your conscience do not lead to hell.
-It is only when filtered through our egos, where we _believe_ we're doing good, that this leads to hell.

 ## Ch 9: psychedelics

 - Psychedelics are a fantastic way to show you this.
 Eat enough mushrooms, and you will be shown, in painstaking detail, how every act of unkindness you ever committed contributed to a world that you then turned around and contemptuously judged.